 Now that we've detailed out what the different types of travel insurance plans are, it’ll be easier for you to make a decision.
 If not, here are some examples to help you understand better.

-In the event you get diagnosed with COVID-19, you’ll be able to claim for the necessary and reasonable overseas medical costs incurred within a certain number of days of your trip (usually 90 days) up to the limit as specified according to your selected plan.
+In the event you get diagnosed with some sort of unexpected disease, you’ll be able to claim for the necessary and reasonable overseas medical costs incurred within a certain number of days of your trip (usually 90 days) up to the limit as specified according to your selected plan.
 For some plans there are also tiered coverage limits for different age groups.

-Reimbursements for in terms of cash for hospital stays is another benefit that most insurers include in their plans now, and/or quarantine allowance for up to 14 consecutive days if while on a trip, you happen to test positive for Covid-19 and are unexpectedly placed in mandatory quarantine.
+Reimbursements for in terms of cash for hospital stays is another benefit that many insurers include in their plans now, especially after the Covid-19 pandemic.

-This is one of the fundamental aspects of every COVID-19 coverage plan.
-Any costs incurred for emergency medical evacuation and repatriation (including repatriation of mortal remains back to Singapore) that are related to your COVID-19 diagnosis will be covered.
+This is one of the fundamental aspects of every coverage plan.
+Any costs incurred for emergency medical evacuation and repatriation (including repatriation of mortal remains back to Singapore) that are related to your severe injury/illness diagnosis will be covered.

 Keep in mind to have someone on your behalf to contact the insurer’s emergency service to provide your full name, dates of trip, NRIC/FIN number, policy number, name of the place and the telephone number that your insurance provider can reach you, as well as the nature of help required during the emergency, in case you are unable to do so during the emergency.

-Trip cancellations, postponements, delays, and interruptions are often covered if you as the traveller or you relatives travelling with you are diagnosed with COVID-19 before the date of departure, subject to terms and conditions.
+Trip cancellations, postponements, delays, and interruptions are often covered if you as the traveller or you relatives travelling with you are diagnosed with a severe illness/get severely injured before the date of departure, subject to terms and conditions.